dcallega/gaia_planning/README.md

 - 🔍 Filter by specific clinic locations
 - 🏥 MHFR facilities with filtering by status, ownership, and type
 - 📈 Statistics and metrics for each dataset
+- 🗺️ **NEW: District boundary visualization** - View all 28 districts of Malawi
+- 🎯 **NEW: District assignment** - Associate facilities and clinics with districts using spatial joins

 **Coverage Analysis Page:**
 - 🎯 Calculate population coverage by healthcare facilities